-Variations between separate populations of the char can vary greatly and in Lake Thingvallavatn alone you can find four distinct local adaptations or morphs of Arctic char that inhabit different areas of the lake, each having unique life cycles, different feeding patterns and vast differences in appearance.
+Variations between separate populations of the char can vary greatly and in Lake Thingvallavatn alone you can find four distinct local adaptations or morphs of Arctic char that inhabit different areas of the lake, each having unique life cycles, different feeding patterns, and vast differences in appearance.

 Anyone that has fished for Arctic char will tell you that pound for pound they fight just as hard as any salmon or trout species out there.
 Once you hook one you can expect long runs and big jumps.
-Often times you will also get them shooting straight down to the bottom of the pool while shaking there heads.
-Given that the char can feed on anything from Zooplankton to Crustaceans, Chironomidae to freshwater shrimps and stickleback to other smaller Arctic char the variety of flies used to catch them varies just as much.
+Often times you will also get them shooting straight down to the bottom of the pool while shaking their heads.
+Given that the char can feed on anything from Zooplankton to Crustaceans, Chironomidae to freshwater shrimps, and stickleback to other smaller Arctic char the variety of flies used to catch them varies just as much.

-Upstream nymphing with an indicator or Euro nymphing with bead head flies like Peasant tails, Krókurinn, Higa´s SOS or Hares Ears is a popular method.
+Upstream nymphing with an indicator or Euro nymphing with bead head flies like Pheasant tails, Krókurinn, Higa´s SOS or Hares Ears is a popular method.
 Fast hook sets are crucial when nymphing for them as they are quick to spit the fly once in their mouth.

 Fish Partner is extremely proud that we can offer our clients some of the best Arctic char fishing in Iceland, and beyond.
 With our crystal clear Highland rivers being the crowning jewels of our exclusive Arctic char rivers.
-These fish are without a doubt one of the most photogenic sportfish in the world as well as one of the best fighting fish in its size class so a trip targeting them should leave no one disappointed.
+These fish are without a doubt one of the most photogenic sport fish in the world as well as one of the best fighting fish in its size class so a trip targeting them should leave no one disappointed.

 By Sindri Hlíðar Jónsson, Head Guide at Fish Partner